siegn/CSDA-1050F18S1/nsiegel/final/README.md

 ## Report
 Report is located in this directory in the file LCBO-Whisky-Similarity.pdf

+## Report Code
+Report was created using LaTeX and the code is available in the reportcode folder.

 ## App
 In lieu of a presentation, I have created an App as per agreement with the instructor.
 This app is viewable [here](https://lcbo-whisky-similarity.herokuapp.com/), and source code and documentation can be found on my [github sprint 3 submission](https://github.com/siegn/CSDA-1050F18S1/tree/master/nsiegel/sprint_3)